VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

 you can set **Background process limit** to **No background process** in developer options.

-To test switch from testing app to any other, wait for a few seconds and switch back.
+To test: switch from testing app to any other, wait for a few seconds and switch back.
 If your app has a splash screen, you will see it during switching back.